lowlowd/WEALTHSIMPLE-BONUS/src/data/post/core-vs-premium-vs-generation.md

 **Maximum Cash Interest:**

-- 2.25% base rate (highest tier)
+- 2.25% rate (the highest available)[^2]
-- Additional 0.5% boost with direct deposit = up to 2.75%
+- Note: This is the maximum—Wealthsimple explicitly caps interest at 2.25% and rates cannot be stacked beyond this

 **Lowest Crypto Fees:**